News

 Pipes can leak because they are easy to puncture

 Standard wear and tear of a heated floor would not make it prone to being punctured.
-Underfloor heating pipes may not as strong as copper, but are flexible and guaranteed to last up to 50 years.
+Underfloor heating pipes may not be as strong as copper, but they are flexible, guaranteed to last up to 50 years, and are usually protected inside a floor screed.

-This is unlikely.
-In events where floor screeds cracks from excessive moisture or thermal shock, there is a small risk that a pipe can crack with it.
-However, this event would only occur with poor installation and design of your heating, or poor aftercare post-installation.
+In events where the floor screed cracks from excessive moisture or thermal shock, there is a small risk that a pipe can crack with it.
+However, this event would only occur with poor installation and design of your heating system, or poor aftercare post-installation.

-EasyFlow’s underfloor heating installers design and lay flooring to prevent moisture or thermal expansion issues.
-We also explain how long to let your screed dry, and how to heat up your system for the first time to prevent any problems.
+EasyFlow’s underfloor heating installers design and lay underfloor heating to prevent moisture or thermal expansion issues.
+We also explain how long to let your screed dry, and how to heat your system for the first time to prevent any problems.